aces/Loris/docs/wiki/99_Developers/Alternative_Install/LORIS_on_Macintosh/README.md

 ```

-#### An alternative to Apache is using php -S in the htdocs directory.
+#### An alternative to Apache is using php -S from the LORIS root directory.
 ```
-php -S localhost:8000 -t . router.php
+php -S localhost:8000 -t htdocs/ htdocs/router.php
 ```
 Logs will be sent to stderr.